GMAT Waiver vs. No GMAT Requirement

 “Whitman defines professional experience as time spent working in a business environment with significant individual responsibilities.
 Employers can be corporate or nonprofit, but we are looking for applicants whose work experience demonstrates skills in independent problem solving, teamwork, personal accountability for results, critical thinking, some authority for decision making, time management, and management of individuals or teams.”

-The second essential criteria for GMAT waivers is university education.
+The second essential criterion for GMAT waivers is university education.
 The schools mainly consider undergraduate grade point averages along with advanced degrees.
-According to BSchools research, most schools consider outstanding undergraduate academic performance at accredited universities when granting waiver requests and about half impose minimum GPA thresholds ranging from 2.8 to 3.4 on a four-point scale.
+According to BSchools research, most schools consider outstanding undergraduate academic performance at accredited universities when granting waiver requests, and about half impose minimum GPA thresholds ranging from 2.8 to 3.4 on a four-point scale.

 Applicants with GPA scores below the thresholds may be asked to submit GMAT or GRE scores.
 Many schools use these admissions tests as a proxy for validating a candidate’s quantitative ability, which is why about half of the schools BSchools studied consider or specifically need evidence of prior quantitative coursework before they grant waivers.
 Those schools include Johns Hopkins University, the University of Delaware, the University of North Carolina, and George Washington University.

-Pepperdine University and Johns Hopkins need students to have completed specific quantitative coursework such as statistics, finance, or quantitative microeconomics before granting waivers.
-Pepperdine even expects waiver candidates to have degrees in quantitative economics or science, engineering, technology or mathematics (STEM) disciplines, or a B or above in quantitative university coursework like calculus or economic statistics.
+Pepperdine University and Johns Hopkins require students to complete specific quantitative coursework, such as statistics, finance, or quantitative microeconomics, before granting waivers.
+Pepperdine even expects waiver candidates to have degrees in quantitative economics or in science, engineering, technology, or mathematics (STEM) disciplines, or a B or higher in quantitative university coursework such as calculus or economic statistics.

 Occasionally, schools also consider the rigor of undergraduate programs, and many schools consider advanced degrees when evaluating waiver requests.